Connect with us

 Championship 2024/25: Leeds aiming to make it second time lucky

-Tipped alongside and for automatic promotion, the Yorkshire club endured a rollercoaster season ending in play-off heartbreak.
+Tipped alongside Leicester City and Southampton for automatic promotion, the Yorkshire club endured a rollercoaster season ending in play-off heartbreak.

 A sluggish start with just one win in their opening five games left them with a mountain to climb.
 However, Leicester and pipped them to automatic promotion.